 Volkswagen T-Roc review - Reliability and Safety

-Strong safety is one of the big benefits of using the VW group’s MQB platform – there’s plenty of safety tech and even more on the options list
+Strong safety is one of the big benefits of using the VW group’s MQB platform – there’s plenty of active tech and even more on the options list

 The T-Roc gets a welcome list of standard safety kit, while you can really go to town with some safety options that used to be the preserve of bigger, far more expensive models.